The Summer Solstice

 Anyone who participates will be

-sending as well as receiving a healing!
+sending as well as receiving a blessing!

 Marine Animal Meditation Music by Kauwila